 Unlimited cash back on business purchases

-With an introductory annual fee of $0 for the first year, then $59 after that, the Capital One® Spark® Cash for Business is a great choice for entrepreneurs with good credit.
+With an introductory annual fee of $0 for the first year, then $59 after that, the Capital One® Spark® Cash for Business is a great choice for entrepreneurs with good to excellent credit.
 Jeff Kear, owner of organizational software company Planning Pod in Highlands Ranch, Colo., swears by his.

 "Between the 2 percent back (which we take advantage of by putting lots of expenses on our card) and the reliability and support of Capital One, it is a no-brainer," he says.

 On top of that, this card features some handy Visa Business benefits like Auto Rental Collision Damage Waiver Program, Travel and Emergency Assistance and 90-Day Purchase Protection.

 Maximize mileage on your work wheels

 If you drive a Toyota while on the clock, consider the Toyota Rewards Visa, the introductory 3.99 percent fixed-rate purchase APR for the first six billing cycles can help you save while you stock up on inventory during those vital first six billing cycles.
 With a rewards structure of five points per dollar spent at participating Toyota dealerships and one point per dollar spent everywhere else Visa is accepted, using this card for your everyday business expenses can put you well on your way to your next Toyota truck when the time comes to trade up.
 Terms, conditions and restrictions apply.

 The business credit card market is always changing, with issuers adjusting or withdrawing offers with little or no warning.
 If one of these great deals disappears, though, never fear.
 When one good credit card comes off the market, a new one tends to pop up not long after.